 Automatic Repeat reQuest (ARQ) is a technique to deal with errored or lost frames by retransmitting them.
 Flow control is the term for various techniques to stop or slow down transmissions to match the rate at which a receiver can accept data.
-After this lecture you should be able to: explain how ACK frames ensure error-free transmissions; select an appropriate type of ARQ (from stop-and-wait, go-back-N and selective repeat) based on channel error rate and delay; draw clock and data waveforms for a synchronous interface and identify the setup and hold times; and select appropriate flow-control method(s) to avoid under- and over-flow on synchronous and asynchronous interfaces and on frame-oriented networks.
+After this lecture you should be able to: explain how ACK frames ensure error-free transmissions; select an appropriate type of ARQ (from stop-and-wait, go-back-N and selective repeat) based on channel error rate and delay; and select appropriate flow-control method(s) to avoid over-flows.